No5972/pixiv_manual_fetch/README.md

 5. Go to generated HTML file and find the same string of the author or the title.
 Find the artwork ID nearby.
 6. Specify artwork ID in ```/scripts/get_single_pic.py```
 7. Run action workflow "Get Picture"
-8. Check out and download the picture you get from the workflow.
+8. Check out and download the picture you get from the workflow

-The sample picture is the artwork by myself.
+The sample picture artwork 93990138 is the artwork by myself. 😜